- Section D01: MWF 10:10 – 11:00am, Merion Hall 174

 Course Overview & Learning Objectives

-Students will know what it feels like to step out of their comfort zones and take risks with their approaches to and understanding of digital storytelling.
+Students will know what it feels like to step out of their comfort zones and take risks with their approaches to and understanding of investigation, design, and digital storytelling.

-Students will develop their understanding of the important role of reflection during the creative process.
+Students will develop their understanding of the important role of reflection during the investigation, design, and communication process.

 A Note on Academic Technology

-Because this is a capstone course, you are expected to be familiar with the department’s approach to using digital technologies: experiment, take risks, and play.
+Because this is the final core course for Communication Studies majors and minors, you are expected to be familiar with the department’s approach to using digital technologies: experiment, take risks, and play.

 However, as much as technology makes life easier, at times it can also be difficult (computer crashes, deleted work, slow internet connection, etc.).
 Plan accordingly: “the computer ate my homework” or “the internet was down” are not reasons to forgo doing the assigned work.
 It is in your best interest to leave extra time, and back up frequently, especially at first to ensure that technology does not get in the way of your work.